Skarabaeus/DashboardAnalyser/README.md

 A small learning project utilizing Golang and AWS.
 Read more about it on my blog: https://stefansiebel.wordpress.com/2018/07/23/learning-by-doing-an-aws-project/

+So far the project is in a state where is merely working.
+Most of the times at least... more work to do.
+So don't judge ...

 ## TODOs (lots of them :-) )
 - Refactor code to become unit testable and add unit tests
 - Implement Lambda to clean up files on Dropbox and S3